Early Childhood Leader's Guide Music Education Toddlers Young Children

 Noah’s family walked onto the boat….

-Looking for more songs to share Noah’s Story in Jewish early childhood environments!
-I’ve got you!
 Please check out: Songs And Strategies To Teach Noah’s Ark (Parshat Noach).
 This article is for early childhood educators, cantors, rabbis, religious school teachers, songleaders or any other grown-ups who want to make meaning and music with the littles they love as they explore Torah stories.

 Recommended Articles